-Increase is for Hawley School which did not have a repair budget in 2022-23 due to the school being closed for HVAC renovations.
+Increase is for Hawley School which did not have a repair budget for the current year because the school was not in use this year.

-All projects in current and new year moved to the Town's Capital Non-recurring account.
+All projects in current year were moved to the Town's Capital Non-recurring account.